begonaguereca/Manhattan_Starbucks/README.md

 # Starbucks in Manhattan, NY

-Implemented a Javascript program that downloads the Starbucks locations in Manhattan, parses it, and plots the locations on a map.
-If you click on an individual Starbucks you will get a pop-up notification with the address and phone number of that location.
+Implemented a Javascript program that downloads the Starbucks locations in Manhattan, NY- parses it and plots the locations on a map using the Mapbox GL library.
+If you click on an individual Starbucks location you will get a pop-up notification with the address and phone number of that location.

 ### Installing